RareSkills/access-list-benchmarks/erc20_transfer/README.md

 # Gas Benchmarks: Access List Transactions On ERC20 Token Transfer.

 This is a repository benchmarking access list transactions on ERC20 token transfer (cross-contract call) vs not using them.
-The access list transaction saves gas by correctly pre-warming the token address needed for the call.
+The access list transaction saves gas by correctly pre-warming the `token`, `from` and `to` address needed for the call.
 Follow the commands below to run the benchmarks locally.

 ## Setup